 Next, margins should be 1 inch.
-Go to the Layout tab and click on Margins to ensure your margins are 1 inch.
+Normally this is the default, but if your margins are off, go to the Layout tab and click on Margins to ensure your margins are 1 inch.
 Look at the example on the right.